 Mitch Long

 I am a retired emergency physician living in Ketchum/Sun Valley, Idaho.
 My wife and I have two kids, and after dropping our youngest off at college, we moved here so that we could have easy access to skiing, biking (both road and mountain), and hiking.
 My first taste of bike touring was when I joined a college buddy for just four days of his several month ride that went the length of the Mississippi River.
 I truly enjoyed the comaraderie and the travel.
-Seeing the countryside change fast enough to feel you were seeing new sights, but slowly enough to enjoy them seems the ideal way to explore; really looking forward to this first bike tour overseas on the Far East Tour.
+Seeing the countryside change fast enough to feel you were seeing new sights, but slowly enough to enjoy them seems the ideal way to explore.

 Rider